Ice cream seller Frankie Fortuna

 From Colin

 Fortuna's Ice cream was wideley recognised as the the finest in this country and everybody waited for the van to come round.
-Forget about Mr softee and Walls!
+Forget about Mr Softee and Walls!
 To my knowledge the recipe is still held by only one person, who, for some reason has decided not to capitlise on it.

 It is safe to say that anyone over the age of fortyish remembers it for the taste and texture.
 The cafe was indeeed at the bottom of Church Road and ceased operation in the late sixties upon the demise of Frankie.
 The Fortuna family are closely related to the Dinallo family, both of which I believe came over to this country during the war.
 If Mark would care to contact me I am sure that we would know each other as we were both at school at the same time!